DendrouLab/panpipes-tutorials/docs/uni_multi_integration/Integrating_data_with_panpipes.md

 Review and download a [preconfigured yml here](pipeline_yml.md).

-As we did before, link the preprocessed h5mu object in the present directory where the
+As we did before, we can link the preprocessed `h5mu` object in the present directory where we will run the integration.

 ```
 ln -s ../preprocessing/teaseq.h5mu .